baxterwells/Portfolio/README.md

 ## About Me

-Hello, my name is Baxter Wells.
-I am a Georgia Institute of Technology graduate with a Bachelor's degree in Computer Science with concentrations in Media Technology and Psychology.

-I am a servant leader.
-With empathy and enthusiasm at the forefront of my mind, I consider each personal interaction as an opportunity to listen and to learn.
-My attention to detail complements my bias for action, powering high-quality, meaningful results.

-I am fascinated with computer programming and game development.
-I have extensive experience with a wide variety of programming languages and programming methods, including the following: Java, Python, C, C++, Git, machine learning, Power BI (data visualization), Microsoft's ASP.NET Core framework, and game engines including Unity, Godot, and GameMaker Studio 2.
+Passionate about the intersection of human empathy and cutting-edge technology, Baxter Wells is a Computer Science graduate from Georgia Tech specializing in Media Technology and Psychology.
+As a Specialist at the Tennessee Valley Authority, he brings a servant leadership philosophy to every project, believing that the best results come from listening, connecting, and empowering others.

+His technical expertise centers on driving actionable insights using Dataiku DSS and Microsoft Power BI.
+Baxter possesses advanced literacy in multiple computer programming languages, which allows him to build robust solutions and explore his fascination with generative AI and video game development.
+He leverages AI daily to enhance his workflows, always ensuring a crucial human-in-the-loop approach to maintain quality and meaning in his work.

 ## My Resume